Dolly Castro Stuns In Snakeskin-Print Dress That Hugged All Her Curves

 “You are perfectly made Queen Fit,” raved a follower, referring to Dolly’s workout updates.

 Both followers had a good point.
 After all, Dolly hasn’t posted any swimwear pics since late August.
-Considering it’s getting to be colder weather, it’s not a huge surprise.
+Considering the weather is getting colder, it’s not a huge surprise.

 In addition, the model recently posted another photo of herself in a dress.
-This time, she was spotted in a light lavender purple ensemble.
-The dress was very eye-catching, thanks to the lace-up accents on the front sides of her skirt.
-Plus, the dress had a plunge neckline, which was decorated with three criss-cross accents.
-It also featured long sleeves.
+This time, she was snapped in a light lavender purple ensemble.
+The long-sleeved dress was very eye-catching thanks to the lace-up accents on the front sides of her skirt.
+Furthermore, the dress had a plunging neckline, which was decorated with three criss-cross accents.

-Dolly completed her look with navy blue heels, and held a light pink Chanel handbag in her right hand.
-She appeared super happy in the shot, and smiled widely.
-Her hair was down in a middle part, while her blond highlights framed her face.
+Dolly completed her look with navy blue heels and held a light pink Chanel handbag in her right hand.
+She appeared super-happy in the shot and smiled widely.
+Her hair was down in a middle part while her blond highlights framed her face.
 Her large drop earrings could be seen.

-This update was geotagged in Laguna Beach, and was liked over 43,000 times by fans.
+This update was geotagged in Laguna Beach and was liked over 43,000 times by fans.

 “Obsessed with your smile!” gushed an admirer.